 Nimoy talks about Greek colonies in what’s now Western Turkey.
 This bit honestly looks like someone was supposed to do an assignment on Greek colonies in a high school history class, but didn’t do the reading.
 Basically, there’s a bunch of shots of statues of gods and heroes.
-Nimoy claims that Homer did a lot to further the legends of heroes, learning about them by travelling through Ionia.
+Nimoy claims that Homer did a lot to further the legends of heroes, learning about them by traveling through Ionia.

 There’s a re-enactment of Homer walking through a ruined city, the camera pointed at his shadow.
 It’s so cute.
 Anyway, ‘some say’ Homer was a guy who picked up all of these stories about Troy and pieced them together into the Iliad.
 They do correctly point out that the Iliad doesn’t mention the Trojan Horse.